fanx-dev/fanx/README.md

 # Fanx Programming Language

-Fanx is a general purpose programming language base on Fantom.
+Fanx is a full-stack programming language base on Fantom.

 It is an object oriented, functional programming language designed to cross compile to JVM, JavaScript, C and VM.